DECode-studio/social_media_app/README.md

 | **No Backend Required** | All operations (login, posting, managing) happen offline. |
 | **Simple UI with Blue Theme** | Clean, modern design focused on usability and accessibility. |

-> ❗ Assumption: This app will eventually connect to a real backend when online.
-Currently, it's a **demo version** for testing UI and logic.

 ---

 ## 👤 Developer Information